 If you're looking for the best gaming TV for PS5, there are a few great options available.
 The PS5 supports higher resolutions and faster refresh rates than the PS4, like 4k @ 120Hz.
 It supports HDMI 2.1 bandwidth, so TVs with HDMI 2.1 support can fully take advantage of the PS5's capabilities.
 Sony released firmware updates that added variable refresh rate (VRR) and 1440p support to the PS5, so you'll also want to get a TV with HDMI Forum VRR support to reduce tearing while gaming.

-We've tested more than 70 TVs in the past two years, and below are our recommendations for the best gaming TVs for PS5 that you can buy.
-Also see our recommendations for the best gaming TVs, the best 4k TVs, and the best HDR TVs.
+We've bought and tested more than 375 TVs, and below are our recommendations for the best gaming TV for PS5 that you can buy.
+Also, see our picks for the best gaming TVs, the best 4k TVs, and the best HDR TVs.

-Our recommendations are based on what we think is the best PS5 TV currently available.
+Our recommendations are based on what we think are the best TVs available for PS5 gaming currently available.
 They are adapted to be valid for most people, in each price range.
 Rating is based on our review, factoring in price and feedback from our visitors.

 If you would prefer the make your own decision, here is the list of all of our TV reviews.
 Be careful not to get too caught up in the details.
 Most TVs are good enough to please most people, and the things we fault TVs on are often not noticeable unless you really look for them.